matloff/TidyverseSkeptic/README.md

 ### The Long Arm of RStudio

-In the [SatRday LA conference](https://losangeles2019.satrdays.org/), April 6, 2019, a speaker who was actually explaining the *advantages* of **data.table** in large datasets joked that package "was created by Matt Doyle [sic].
+In the [SatRday LA conference](https://losangeles2019.satrdays.org/), April 6, 2019, a speaker who was actually explaining the advantages of **data.table** in large datasets said that package "was created by Matt Doyle [sic].
 Who's that?
 No one knows who he is."
 He repeated later, "No one has ever heard of Matt Doyle."
-Actually, many in the audience had indeed heard of Matt Dowle, but in that speaker's world -- the RStudio-educated world" -- his statement about lack of name recognition for Matt was sadly accurate, epitomizing the impact of RStudio on the field.
+Actually, many in the audience had indeed heard of Matt Dowle, but in that speaker's world -- the RStudio-educated world" -- his statement about lack of name recognition for Matt was sadly accurate.
+Such is the impact of RStudio on the field.

 Hadley's [talk](https://t.co/7Ey27asCH4) in the 2016 useR! conference